Chisanan232/PyMock-Server/.github/PULL_REQUEST_TEMPLATE.md

     N/A.

 [//]: # (What's the scope in project it would affect with your modify?
 For example, would it affect CI workflow?
-Or any feature usage?)
+Or any feature usage?
+Please list all the items which may be affected.)
 ## _Effecting Scope_

 * N/A.

-[//]: # (the brief of major changes what your modify ...)
+[//]: # (The brief of major changes what your modify.
+Please list it.)
 ## _Description_

 * N/A.